tnguyen4513/tnguyen4513.github.io/README.md

             <img src="myimage.jpg" alt="My Picture" class="center">
             <h2>About Me</h2>
-            <P> Greetings, I'm Tran Nguyen, currently in my fourth year pursuing a major in Computer Science at California State
+            <P> Greetings, I'm Tran Nguyen, currently in my third year pursuing a major in Computer Science at California State
                 University Long Beach.
 What truly ignites my enthusiasm is the intersection of technology and intelligence, particularly in the realms of robotics and artificial intelligence.
 As I immerse myself in the world of coding and computational thinking, I'm on a quest to unravel the complexities of these cutting-edge fields.
 My journey